Matin Karimli

 Matin Imdad oghlu Karimli (Mətin İmdad oğlu Kərimli; born 6 June 1979) is the Director of International Labour Organization Office for Pacific Island Countries since 2020, previously serving as Deputy Minister of Labour and Social Protection of Population of the Republic of Azerbaijan from 2014 to 2019.

 Biography

 Matin Karimli was born on June 6, 1979, in Baku.
 He graduated from Baku State University in 1999 with a bachelor's degree in international relations.
 In 2000–2001 he received an interdisciplinary diploma in European sciences from the University of Strasbourg in France (Robert Schuman University), and in 2001–2002 he received his master's degree in European sciences.
 In May–July 2005, he attended the Leaders Program at the George C. Marshall European Center for Security Studies in Germany.
 In January–August 2006, he completed the senior course at NATO Defense College.
 In 2012, Matin Karimli received his master's degree in public administration from Harvard Kennedy School (United States) and a Mason Programs diploma in Public Policy and Management.
-In 2017–2018, he received a Master certificate in project management organized by the Baku Higher Oil School in cooperation with George Washington University.
+In 2017–2018, he received a Master's certificate in project management organized by the Baku Higher Oil School in cooperation with George Washington University.